These regulations are also found in Bulletin for AP® Students and Parents released by the College Board.

 – Failing to follow any of the exam administration regulations discussed in the Bulletin for AP® Students and Parents, provided by testing staff, or specified in any exam materials.

 – Using testing accommodations that have not been pre-approved by the College Board.

 *Unless this has been pre-approved as an accommodation by the College Board Services for Students with Disabilities.
-Deadline for approval is January 17, 2020.
+Deadline for approval is January 18, 2022 for May 2022 exams.
 See your school counselor for more information.